Strivin0311/ads-learning/modeling/README.md

 # 🔨 ADS Modeling 🔧
-*Here's some resources about ADS Modeling*
+*Here're some resources about ADS Modeling*

 Intros: